networknt/light-4j/docs/content/other/config.md

 ## Loading sequence

 Each module should have a config file that named the same as the module name.
-And each application or service built on top of light-java framework should have a config file named with application or service name if necessary.
+And each application or service built on top of light-4j framework should have a config file named with application or service name if necessary.

 For example, Security module as a config file named security.json and it is